Bayer Afrin Original Nasal Spray 6 mL recalled for unsafe child packaging

-Bayer is recalling small travel-size Afrin Original Nasal Spray (6 mL bottles) because the packaging doesn't prevent children from opening it or include required safety warnings.
-If a young child swallows the contents, it could cause serious harm.
+Bayer is recalling small 6 mL travel-size bottles of Afrin Original Nasal Spray because the packaging does not prevent children from opening it or warn that the contents are poisonous if swallowed.
+The nasal spray contains an ingredient that must have child-resistant packaging by law.
+If a young child opens and swallows the contents, it could cause serious injury or illness.

-- Dispose of the bottle safely after your refund is processed
+- Dispose of the bottle safely after the refund process

 The 6 mL nasal sprays contain an imidazoline, which must be in child-resistant packaging or meet the labeling requirements for non-complying packaging, as required by the Poison Prevention Packaging Act.
 The 6 mL nasal spray's packaging is not child-resistant nor bears the required labeling statement, posing a risk of serious injury or illness from poisoning, if the contents are swallowed by young children.